polcats/JavaProgs/README.md

 # Java Programs
-A small collection of Java programs I wrote in college.
+A small collection of Java programs I wrote/took a part in during college.

 PS.
 Some need refactoring and cleanup.